tarper24/pawsitiv.space/content/posts/welcome.md

 Currently, our community is hosting an instance of Mastodon Glitch Edition in the Fediverse.

-Join us there by visiting our [Social Space](https://social.pawsitiv.space) and introducing yourself to the community!
+Join us there by visiting Pawsitiv Space's [Social Space](https://social.pawsitiv.space) and introducing yourself to the community!

 ---